Royal Winnipeg Ballet: History

 In 1992, Gweneth Lloyd, co-founder of the company, became the first recipient of the Governor General's Performing Arts Award for Lifetime Artistic Achievement.
+André Lewis was appointed in 1996 as artistic director.

+In 2012, the Royal Winnipeg Ballet, together with the Atlanta Ballet co-commissioned and performed Twyla Tharp's full-length ballet The Princess and the Goblin, based on George MacDonald's story The Princess and the Goblin, her first ballet to include children.

 The company spends 20 or more weeks a year on the road, presenting more than 100 performances every year in both large and small centres.
 The company also mounts four productions a year in Winnipeg's performing arts venue, the Centennial Concert Hall.